dellasys/carousellit/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 *******************************************************************
 Author : Ng Yin Sheng
+Information : This project has utilised the create-react-app tool to generate a generic boilerplate.

-PROJECT TITLE : Carousellit (Code challenge)
-- A simple app with some features such as topic and url posting.
-It allows user to upvote and downvote each posted topic and will be sorted as descending order by the votes.
+Project Title : Carousellit (Code challenge) Description : A simple app with features such as topic/url posting.
+It allows user to upvote and downvote each topic and will be sorted as descending order by the votes.
 Only first 20 records will be displayed on the homepage.
-No validation is implemented in this form.
+A basic html form validation has implemented.
+Thanks to the package redux-localstorage-simple that allows redux state to be stored in localStorage easily.
+You could clear the localstorage data by using the Clear All button in home page.
+Framework : reactJs

 1. Git clone this project from https://github.com/dellasys/carousellit.git
 2. In terminal, cd to the project root folder and run npm install.